Prashantomm/Snapdeal-Clone/README.md

-# 👉 [By Clicking here](https://prashantomm.github.io/high-fruit-9045/) you can see the live project.
+# 👉[By Clicking here](https://prashantomm.github.io/high-fruit-9045/) you can see the live project.

 # Features